quii/learn-go-with-tests/io.md

 - Most rules in software engineering aren't really rules, just best practices that work 80% of the time.
 - We discovered a scenario where one of our previous "rules" of not testing internal functions was not helpful for us so we broke the rule.
 - It's important when breaking rules to understand the trade-off you are making.
-In our case we were ok with it because it was just one test and would've been very difficult to exercise the scenario otherwise.
+In our case, we were ok with it because it was just one test and would've been very difficult to exercise the scenario otherwise.
 - In order to be able to break the rules **you must understand them first**.
 An analogy is with learning guitar.
 It doesn't matter how creative you think you are, you must understand and practice the fundamentals.

 ### Where our software is at

-- We have a HTTP API where you can create players and increment their score.
+- We have an HTTP API where you can create players and increment their score.
 - We can return a league of everyone's scores as JSON.
 - The data is persisted as a JSON file.